openconfig/models-ci/README.md

 2. Call `cmd_gen` to generate the validator scripts for each validator tool.
 3. Prepare each validator tool if necessary.
-4. Run each validator tool either directly, or through the `script.sh` generated from `cmd_gen`, redirecting the result into specified directories.
+4. Run each validator tool either directly, or through the `script.sh` generated from `cmd_gen`, redirecting the result into specified files.
-5. If `script.sh` is not used for a validator tool, then `post_results` needs to be called afterwards.
+5. If `script.sh` is not used for a validator tool, then `post_results` needs to be called afterwards as well.

-To run this CI tool on GCB for a GitHub project, the [GCB App](https://github.com/marketplace/google-cloud-build) needs to be enabled for the models repo.
+To run this CI tool on GCB for a GitHub project, the [GCB App](https://github.com/marketplace/google-cloud-build) needs to be enabled for the target OpenConfig models repo.

 ## Future Improvements